matthias-reis/carda-gatsby/content/articles/2022/02/playgrounded-the-death-of-death-en.md

 title: '"The death of Death"'
 subTitle: New Album By Playgrounded
 seoTitle: Playgrounded – "The death of Death" – Prog Review
 description: The new Playgrounded album "The death of Death" is a study of unity in opposition.
 It is about revealing contradictory aspects of reality.
 An excellent prog record with a fascinating background awaits you.
 excerpt: The new Playgrounded album "The death of Death" is a study of unity in opposition.
 It is about revealing contradictory aspects of reality.
 The band sees it as a disclosure of contradictory aspects of reality and an expression of their mutual relationship.
 The record will be released on March 18th and definitely deserves attention.
 image: https://storage.googleapis.com/cardamonchai-media/2022-02-10/playgrounded-the-death-of-death-jpg-imagine-080808_110f0e_1024_768/640.webp
-copyrigt: Playgrounded
+copyright: Playgrounded
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-02-10/playgrounded-fb-png-imagine-080808_110f0e_1200_628/640.webp
 labels:
   - Post-Rock